Your union is run by members, for members.

 Vacant Seats: First VP, Secretary, Treasurer, 2 Vice Presidents

-As a rank and file member of FCFT, you can get involved in union committees to improve conditions in your school and across the county.
+As a rank and file member of FCFT, you can get involved in union work to improve conditions in your school and across the county.

 FCFT Committees are run on a volunteer basis, to make changes in the school system that improve conditions for FCPS staff, families, and students.
 Read more.